aya49/202105_sfu_cmpt_127/README.md

 | Questions about marking, 1-on-1 help with course      | Contact the TA who marked your assignment/quiz (will be announced) via their [email](#course-logistics), [office hours](#office-hours), or [lab hours](#lab-hours) |
 | Course administration issues                          | Contact the instructor via [email](#course-logistics) or [lab hours](#office-hours)                 |

-## Course logistics
+# Course logistics

-Contacts
+Contacts (emails on Canvas)
-- Instructor: Alice Yue (aya43 at sfu dot ca)
+- Instructor: Alice Yue
 - Teaching assistants (TA):
-  - D100: Danoosh Chamani (dca124 at sfu dot ca)
+  - D100: Danoosh Chamani
-- Helpdesk: (cs dot sfu dot ca)
+- Helpdesk

 Email policy
 - **IMPORTANT**: Please go to [Piazza](https://piazza.com/sfu.ca/summer2021/cmpt127/home/) for all course content and logistic related questions!!
 Your classmate, the instructor, or a teaching assistant might have already answered the question there :).